Skip to content

 In this section you are going to publish a vector dataset.

-For this exercise, we will use a CSV dataset of free Wifi locations in Florence, kindly provided by opendata.comune.fi.it.
+For this exercise, we will use a CSV dataset of Bathing waters in Estonia, kindly provided by Estonian Health Board.

-• adapt the pygeoapi.config.yml to define this dataset as an OGC API - Features collection
+• adjust workshop/exercises/pygeoapi.config.yml to define this dataset as an OGC API - Features collection

-• ensure that pygeoapi can find and connec to the data file
+• ensure that pygeoapi can find and connect to the data file

 Verify the existing Docker Compose config